karyontech/karyon/jsonrpc/README.md

 features:
 - Supports TCP, TLS, WebSocket, and Unix protocols.
-- Uses smol(async-std) as the async runtime, but also supports tokio via the `tokio` feature.
+- Uses `smol`(async-std) as the async runtime, but also supports `tokio` via the `tokio` feature.
 - Allows registration of multiple services (structs) of different types on a single server.
+- Supports pub/sub
+- Allows passing an `async_executors::Executor` or tokio's `Runtime` when building the server.

 ## Example